Rabbit Cage Plans

 Build Your Own All-Wire Cage

 Here are free rabbit cage plans below for an all-wire rabbit cage measuring 36 inches wide by 30 inches deep.
+(Dimensions can be changed, of course!)
 The cage you build with these cage plans can serve as an indoor or outdoor rabbit cage.

 Rabbit Cage Plans for a large, 36x30 all wire cage.
 Purchase one of our e-books for additional help.